 In a recent conversation with David Lillie, a founding partner at New York’s iconic Chambers Street Wines and the “neo bistro” Racines: David described Laurent Barth as follows, “His farming is great, founded on organics and biodynamics.
 His vinifications are super careful, making wines that are very delicate.”
-Here’s another angle, from Sonia Lopez-Calleja writing last year in LeRouge&leBlanc, the no-nonsense French quarterly wine review: “When he speaks of his wines, he seems never to be fully satisfied, always on the search of some improvement.”
+Here’s another angle, from Sonia Lopez-Calleja writing last year in LeRouge&LeBlanc, the independent, French quarterly wine review: “When he speaks of his wines, he seems never to be fully satisfied, always on the search of some improvement.”
 This combination of attention to detail and an attitude for continual improvement helps define the house wine style.
 That style is carefully made meticulous wines, that vary and change based on learning experience.
 An evolving style that we picked up on and enjoyed during several visits.

 The approach in the vineyard is organic with the introduction of more biodynamic practices.
 Laurent’s father planted the oldest vines in the 1960’s and 70’s and they provide an important legacy for the domain.
 Planting density in these older parcelles is between 5,500 and 6,500 vines per hectare.
 Parcelles planted since 2000 are at higher densities, ranging from 8,500 to 10,500 vines per hectare.
 Yields are managed on the low side to provide fruit concentration and encourage association with the different soil types.
 In Alsace, grass and local flora between the rows is fairly standard and here it’s left between every second row and managed by ploughing and disking.
 On some steep parcelles the work is completely done manually.